 There is a Mosque within a 10min Walk from the restaurant

-Indicates that restaurant only serves Halal Chicken.
+Indicates that the restaurant only serves Halal Chicken.
 Examples include Pizza Express and GBK.

 Alcohol is served in the restaurant.
 If you don’t see this icon, then theres no Alcohol on the menu.